marijer/grid-view/README.md

 What it currently does:

-I setup the grid of pages, this can be navigated through either mouse or keyboard.
-Some flickr data is loaded in on the first page, based on data attribute in the article.

-What I could focus on
+- Sets a grid of 5 * 6
+- Inserts Navigation which allows the user to navigate through the pages (either by clicking the buttons or keyboard)
+- depending on the data-content attribute, dynamic content is loaded in ( now 2 options: flickr and reddit )

+Possible roadmap
-- Filling every page with random data in a cleaner method
+- Filling every page with data based on search in cleaner fashion
 - responsive design
 - cleanup & comment code + error handling
 - Making use of templating system (handlebars) to avoid all repetition in index.html